 - Building TV Games - TV devices are a great platform for games.
 See this topic for information on building great game experiences for TV.

-- Building Live TV Apps - Present your video content in a linear, "broadcast TV" style with channels and programs that your users can access through a program guide as well as the channel up/down buttons.
+- Building TV Channels - Present your video content in a linear, "broadcast TV" style with channels and programs that your users can access through a program guide as well as the channel up/down buttons.

 - Start the AVD Manager.
 For more information, see the AVD Manager help.